 -

-Blues, bebop and beyond from one of the finest jazz trombone men around, Phil is always a treat to hear but this will be especially spicy as he’s joined on guitar the wonderful Ged Brockie and the ever swinging Ed Kelly.
+Blues, bebop and beyond from one of the finest jazz trombone men around, Phil is always a treat to hear but this will be especially spicy as he’s joined on guitar the wonderful Ross Baird for this year.

 -